Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 .. note::
     All functions used as commands must have an all lowercase name.

-A command function taking in no arguments from IRC will still require 4 arguments; they are as follows:
+A command function taking in no arguments from IRC requires 4 arguments at base;
+they are as follows:

 - ``self``: refers to the class instance.
 It is common to keep local state for the plugin as instance variables within the plugin class.